 If you have been looking for a children’s guitar at one of the big retailers, there is a good chance you will have come across some First Act Discovery Acoustic guitars.
-First Act are one of the major players in the children’s guitar market, mostly because they are sold at mass market retailers like K-mart, Toys R Us, Walmart, Amazon, Target and Sears.
-They also make regular adult guitars under the First Act brand, as well as having a custom shop that makes custom guitars for some big name musicians.
+First Act is one of the major players in the children’s guitar market, mostly because they sell at mass-market retailers like K-mart, Toys R Us, Walmart, Amazon, Target, and Sears.
+They also make regular adult guitars under the First Act brand, as well as having a custom shop that makes custom guitars for some big-name musicians.

 Their kid’s line is known as First Act Discovery, and they make instruments for kids’ ages 3 to 9.
-First Act actually make quite a few different types of instruments, but if you are on this site then you are probably just interested in learning more about their guitars.
+First Act makes quite a few different types of instruments, but if you are on this site, then you are probably just interested in learning more about their guitars.
 The feature that kids will love about these guitars is the licensed characters.
 First Act has partnerships with Disney, Hello Kitty, Sesame Street, One Direction, and Nickelodeon.
-So you can get almost any type of character that your kids might be into.
+So you can get almost any type of character that your kids might love.

-First Act offer two sizes of acoustic guitars for kids: a 4 string mini guitar and a 6 string 30″ guitar.
+First Act offers two sizes of acoustic guitars for kids: a four string mini guitar and a six-string 30″ guitar.
 The mini is more like a soprano ukulele than a traditional guitar, although they still call it a guitar.
-They are very small, so you aren’t going to want to get a mini for anyone under around age 4 – depending on the size of the child.
+They are tiny, so you aren’t going to want to get a mini for anyone under around age 4 – depending on the size of the child.
 The age recommendation on the larger acoustic model is from 6 to 9, which is a little high IMO.
 If you are going to be shopping for a guitar for a child who is over age 7 or 8 and is serious about learning to play, you might want to look elsewhere.

-The tuners are metal with plastic knobs and the guitar is pre-stringed with non-nylon strings.
+The tuners are metal with plastic knobs, and the guitar is pre-stringed with non-nylon strings.
 To protect fingers from being jabbed by the string-ends, they have added things called string post covers, which are sort of cool in a way.
-Stickers can be placed on the fret board to learn the names of the strings.
-Depending on the model that you get, the paint job or designs can be a traditional looking sunburst color or any number of licenced cartoon characters with a bright color paint jobs.
+Stickers can be placed on the fretboard to learn the names of the strings.
+Depending on the model that you get, the paint job or designs can be a traditional looking sunburst color or any number of licensed cartoon characters with a bright color paint jobs.

-Well, uh, most of the First Act Discovery acoustic models are under $30 so realistically the sound you are going to get from these guitars isn’t going to be on a level with a proper student learning guitar.
-One of the biggest problems with low cost guitars is trying to keep them in tune, and these types of models are no exception.
+Well, uh, most of the First Act Discovery acoustic models are under $30, so realistically the sound you are going to get from these guitars isn’t going to be on a level with a proper student learning guitar.
+One of the most significant problems with low-cost guitars is trying to keep them in tune, and these types of models are no exception.
 If your child is serious about learning, one of the most important things to look for in a guitar is that it stays in tune for a reasonable amount of time.
 You probably aren’t going to get that with any of the inexpensive First Act beginner models.

-- Wide range of models featuring licensed characters that are very appealing to kids
+- A wide range of models featuring licensed characters that are very appealing to kids

 - Good size for children

-- Easily available (you can buy them at almost any mass retailer)
+- Readily available (you can buy them at almost any mass retailer)

 - Durable if you have a child who might be rough with it